MA/JD Combined Degree Program

 Women’s Studies courses which are to be credited toward the JD degree must carry a grade of “B” or higher and will not be counted in the College of Law grade point average.
 College of Law courses which are to be credited toward the M.A. (thesis or nonthesis) degree must carry a grade of “C” or higher and will not be counted in the grade point average of Women’s Studies.

-Students in the joint program will be eligible for the graduate teaching assistantships and research assistantships offered by Women’s Studies on the same basis as other Women’s Studies graduate students, subject to the guidelines and restrictions set by Women’s Studies and the College of Liberal Arts and Sciences.
+Students in the MA/JD program will be eligible for the graduate teaching assistantships and research assistantships offered by Women’s Studies on the same basis as other Women’s Studies graduate students, subject to the guidelines and restrictions set by Women’s Studies and the College of Liberal Arts and Sciences.

-To facilitate student progress in the joint program to the fullest extent possible given the availability and consent of appropriate law school faculty, the student’s graduate supervisory committee will be comprised of 2 graduate faculty members from CLAS (at least one of whom is on the Women’s Studies graduate faculty), and 1 law school faculty member.
+To facilitate student progress in this combined degree program to the fullest extent possible given the availability and consent of appropriate law school faculty, the student’s graduate supervisory committee will be comprised of 2 graduate faculty members from CLAS (at least one of whom is on the Women’s Studies graduate faculty), and 1 law school faculty member.
 Whether a law school faculty member serves on the supervisory committee or not, theses will focus on a topic related to law and women’s or gender issues.